sh78/minima/README.md

 # Minimaterialize

-**WARNING:** Work in progress.

 This is a fork of the [default Jekyll starter theme](https://github.com/jekyll/minima), wired up with the [materialize css framework](https://materializecss.com/) by Google.
 I wanted to build a Jekyll blog with Material Design, and figured why not release a bootstrap that other's can work with before hacking in my own code.
 Enjoy, and feel free to send in a PR with a cool fix or feature!

-**TODO:**

-- exclude node_modules from build, replace with assets/vendor or something
-- Update screenshot

 > ***Minima** is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.